sharechess/sharechess/README.md

 ## About

-[ShareChess](https://sharechess.github.io/) is a free, open source website that allows you to share chess games as self-contained replay links (the whole game is stored in the url without the need for a database), PNG images, or GIF / MP4 / WebM animations.
+[ShareChess](https://sharechess.github.io/) is a free, open-source website that allows you to:

+- share chess games as self-contained replay links (the whole game is stored in the URL),
-The website provides a high variety of chessboard and piece designs to serve as an open alternative for commercial chess GIF makers.
+- create images and animations of chess games and positions,
+- install additional chessboard styles and piece sets for major chess websites!

+Follow my [subreddit](https://www.reddit.com/r/sharechess) for news, updates, and chess-related content!

 ## Installation